 Anyone can struggle with suicide.
 The teenage years are especially hard and stressful.
 Lots of things can affect your teen’s mood and behavior.
 Their bodies are changing and they’re dealing with hormones.
 They have pressures from friends, family, and teachers.
 They might be dealing with negative events.

-People who have these thoughts suffer a range of symptoms.
+People who have suicidal thoughts suffer a range of symptoms.
 Sadness, despair, neglect, and anger are among them.
 Teens may act differently than adults.
 Some people who struggle with suicide might not display any signs.
-Leading warning signs for suicide include:
+Leading warning signs for suicide may include:

 - Talking about death and/or suicide in a casual way.